 v.
-Section 97406(c)(5)
+Section 97406(de)(5)

-This subsection requires that the applicant keep unencrypted confidential HPD data within its work offices and in stored areas when unattended, not viewable from the outside.
+This subsection requires that the applicant keep unencrypted confidential HPD data within its work offices and in stored areas when unattended, not viewable from the outside, and under 24-hour guard or monitored alarm.
 This is needed to prevent those working with the data from transporting or working on it in less secure areas, which would increase the risk of data exposure or loss.
 Also, this lessens the risk of unauthorized data disclosure.

 vi.
-Section 97406(c)(6)
+Section 97406(de)(6)